PUM13-2023/pum13-2023/CONTRIBUTING.md

 git commit --amend
 ```
 to update the previous commit with the fix.
 This can also be used to address
 errors made in the commit message.
+Like with any commits, the changes must be
+staged with `git add` first.

 ## Using `git rebase -i HEAD~<n>`
 If you need to edit commits further back in history, use